-The foregoing Chart demonstrates: (i) SPH's absolute progress in moving towards conformity with the Asset Tests through comparison of the first and third columns; (ii) the effect of transactions by which SPH acquired additional interests in SPH Companies within a category (e.g., majority owned subsidiaries or primarily controlled companies) through comparison of the first and second columns with the third and fourth columns; and (iii) SPH's clear intention to operate as a diversified holding company, by comparing the first and third columns to the second and fourth columns and by comparing the "Bad Assets" values in the first column and third column with those in the second column and fourth column, respectively.34 The discussion which follows describes in greater detail, including through a discussion of some of the types of transactions effected by SPH since July 15, 2009, SPH's efforts to come into compliance with the Asset Tests.35 The sincerity of these efforts, the progress made to date (including that SPH meets the Forty Five Percent Test as of August 31, 2010) and the likelihood that SPH will be able to complete its transition during the Relief Period, all demonstrate that SPH's request for additional time to continue the ongoing transition effort is consistent with the policies and purposes of the Act, including the protection of SPH's unitholders and investors at large.
+The foregoing Chart demonstrates: (i) SPH's absolute progress in moving towards conformity with the Asset Tests through comparison of the first and third columns; (ii) the effect of transactions by which SPH acquired additional interests in SPH Companies within a category (e.g., majority owned subsidiaries or primarily controlled companies) through comparison of the first and second columns with the third and fourth columns; and (iii) SPH's clear intention to operate as a diversified holding company, by comparing the first and third columns to the second and fourth columns and by comparing the "bad assets" values in the first column and third column with those in the second column and fourth column, respectively.29 The discussion which follows describes in greater detail, including through a discussion of some of the types of transactions effected by SPH during the Rule 3a-2 Period, SPH's efforts to come into compliance with the Asset Tests.
+Given the sincerity of these efforts, the progress made to date and the likelihood that SPH, if it continues on the course it has set, will (at a minimum)30 conform to the Forty Five Percent Test on or before the end of the period for which relief is requested herein, SPH submits that its request for additional time to continue the ongoing effort to come into conformity with the Asset Tests is consistent with the policies and purposes of the Act, including the protection of SPH's unitholders and investors at large.